lucyhorowitz/lucyhorowitz.github.io/README.md

 Hello, I'm Lucy!
 I'm a first-year PhD student in logic at UC Berkeley.
+I graduated from UChicago in 2024 with a bachelor's degree in math.
 My office is Evans 852 and my email is my firstname lastname at berkeley dot edu.